OutSystems/docs-odc/src/eap/manage-users.md

 Authentication is the process of identifying and validating users who want access to OutSystems tools and apps.
 OutSystems uses Keycloak, an open source identity and access management solution.

-Users are associated with and authenticated against the organization to which they are a member.
+Users are associated with and authenticated against the organization to which they're a member.
 When users authenticate, their credentials are verified.
-Once authenticated, users continue on their journey and if they switch apps, they don't need to re-authenticate.
+Once authenticated, users continue their journey and if they switch apps, they don't need to re-authenticate.